-- Keynote speech by Valentina Bastino, Policy Officer for Clean Water, DG Environment, European Commission on recent EU water policy developments and the circular economy.
+- Keynote speech by Valentina Bastino, Policy Officer for Clean Water, DG Environment, European Commission will describe recent EU water policy developments in the sphere of the circular economy

 - Manuel Boluda Fernandez, Project Coordinator at the Directorate for Water at the Ministry of Environment and Agriculture (Murcia Regional Government), will present strategies to make reclaimed water available for reuse in agriculture (AQUARES project).

-- Daniele Cencioni, EU project manager, Metropolitan City of Bologna will present the wastewater treatment by an Italian leader in the dairy industry (CESME project).
+- Daniele Cencioni, EU project manager, Metropolitan City of Bologna will outline the Emilia-Romagna regional policy framework on water reuse and protection (CESME project).

-- Mirella Di Stefano, Environmental Manager, Granarolo S.p.A on water reuse in the dairy sector: the case of the Granarolo plant in Bologna (CESME project).
+- Mirella Di Stefano, Environmental Manager, Granarolo S.p.A will intervene on water reuse in the dairy sector starting from the experience of the Granarolo plant in Bologna (CESME project).